z88dk/z88dk/libsrc/_DEVELOPMENT/adt/ba_stack/readme.txt

 ========

 A stack storing bytes modelled on C++'s stack<char>.  b_array
-serves as the underlying container of the stack's contents.
+serves as the underlying container of ba_stack.

 The leading "ba_" indicates that this container stores bytes / chars using b_array as the container.